parineh/RADAR/README.md

-This section provides a brief description about the Wireless Sensor Network (WSN) project.
+This section offers a concise overview of the Wireless Sensor Network (WSN) project.

-Please see this link for more information...
+-
+For more detailed information, please visit the following link...
 [https://github.com/parineh/WSN/wiki](https://github.com/parineh/RADAR/wiki)